AR-47/EyeCancer/README.md

 The trained machine learning model file (`best_eye_cancer_model.h5`) is **essential** for the AI Model service to start and perform diagnostics.

-The file is too large to be uploaded to GitHub. **If you need access to the model file, please contact the author via email.**
+The file is too large to be uploaded to GitHub. **If you need access to the model file, please contact via email.**

 -----